CREAITIVE-THINKING/netflix_10k_RAG/README.md

 - Set recursive to true
 ```

+After creation, you'll receive a source ID that looks like: `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

 #### Create Destination Connector
 ```
 Now create a Pinecone destination connector with these settings: